vladislove1234/WinGhostFire_latest/README.md

 # WinGhostFire_latest

-Керування:
+## About Project

+Final version of our game we made in context of Game hackathon 2.0 (LPNU).

+## Controls
- WASD - рух
+ WASD - movement
- Q - невидимість
+ Q - invisibility
- E - увімкнення мікрофону
+ E - enabling microphone
- Щоб взаємодіяти з об'єктами потрібно навестись на них мишкою і натиснути ЛКМ